boopsboops/dplyr-tutorial/README.md

 Some elements of this tutorial are very closely based on the free online book "R for Data Science" by Hadley Wickham and Garrett Grolemund [https://r4ds.had.co.nz]
 This is definitely worth a read if you want to get to grips with dplyr.
 It doesn't take too long to go through and is very clear and easy to follow.
 It's a very worthwhile investment.

+There are also various cheatsheets on this page [[https://www.rstudio.com/resources/cheatsheets/]] which provide good summaries of some of the functions you will be looking at and are useful as a quick reference guide (the Data Import and the Data Transformation ones are the most relevant for this session).

 ## Installing the tidyverse

 The tidyverse is a collection of many packages, including dplyr, which we will need for this tutorial.